xingren23/ComfyUI-for-ComfyFlowApp/README.md

 ## How to use

-we only test comfyui-for-comfyflowapp on ubuntu(wsl) with N
+we only test comfyui-for-comfyflowapp on ubuntu(wsl) with NVIDIA GPUs

 * install, use conda to manage python env
 ```